hurwitzlab/phage_detection_benchmarks/src/simulate_reads/README.md

 This script takes Braken output and creates a profile for use in ISS.
 Taxonomic IDs are used to join the Braken output with my list of refseq genomes.
 Since not all genomes may be found, the abundances are rescaled so they still add to 1.
 The abundance profile is written to `*_profile.txt`.

-Additionally, a file is created (`*_files.txt`) that contains a list of "file names" (file globs that should only match one file).
+Additionally, a file is created (`*_files.txt`) that contains acession numbers, file globs, and sequence record IDs that are in the profile.
 The files that match these globs are the files that contain the sequences in the profile.

 Example usage
 ```